Niseko Town Intensive Reform Plan (2005-2009)

 1. Budget execution requires a long-term perspective to ensure fiscal consolidation and provide maximum public services with limited resources.
 We will review the "Niseko Town Financial Crisis Breakthrough Plan" that we devised in 2004 and perform systematic financial management.

-• Review of "Niseko Town Financial Crisis Breakthrough Plan" from time to time (General Affairs Division)
+- Regular review of the "Niseko Town Financial Crisis Breakthrough Plan" (General Affairs Division)

 2. We will strive to improve voluntary financial resources by improving the collection rate of town tax etc. and optimizing the burden of beneficiaries.

-• We will continue to promote the account transfer system and actively improve the collection rate and work to strengthen the system for delinquent payment.
-(Tax Division, Jurisdiction Division)
+- We will continue to promote the direct debit system and take steps to actively improve collection rates, while also working to strengthen the delinquent tax management system.
+(Tax Division and other relevant divisions)

 3. We will endeavor to actively disclose financial conditions and others.

-• It is important to accurately grasp the financial situation of the town and to objectively evaluate whether fiscal management is being carried out properly.
-In order to correctly know the current situation, we will prepare the materials using an effective and easy-to-understand method and release that information.
-(General Affairs Section, Planning Section)
+- It is important to accurately grasp the town's financial situation and objectively evaluate whether financial management is being carried out appropriately.
+In order to ensure that the current situation is properly understood, we will create materials using effective and easy-to-understand methods and make that information public.
+(General Affairs Division, Planning Division)

 (2) Rationalization of subsidies, etc.